In this story:

 When to haggle

 You wouldn't usually be able to haggle over the price of small, inexpensive items in supermarkets and similar stores unless the item is damaged.
-"It would probably not be taken seriously if you start haggling about a product in a supermarket or in a bookstore, because many of these prices are unbeaten," says Oppewal.
-Other items you should hold off haggling over include things such as a $10 T-shirt at Kmart or Target or a meal in a restaurant or cafe.
+"It would probably not be taken seriously if you start bargaining about a product in a supermarket or in a bookstore, because many of these prices are unbeaten," says Oppewal.
+Other items you should hold off bargaining over include things such as a $10 T-shirt at Kmart or Target or a meal in a restaurant or cafe.

 "I think it never hurts to ask whether there's room to move on the price you're quoted, especially if it's a big company and not a small family business," she says.
 "I would always be polite and not greedy about it, but not afraid to ask the question in a business-like manner, because it's a business transaction after all."